-Federal Reserve Bank of San Francisco May 15, 2019
+Federal Reserve Bank of San Francisco

-Keynote remarks prepared for conference on "Global Safe Assets, International Reserves, and Capital Flow," sponsored by Global Research Unit, Department of Economics and Finance, City University of Hong Kong and the Journal of International Money and Finance, May 20-21, 2019.
+This paper is a revised version of keynote remarks presented at the conference on "Global Safe Assets, International Reserves, and Capital Flow," sponsored by the Global Research Unit, Department of Economics and Finance, City University of Hong Kong and the Journal of International Money and Finance, held on May 20-21, 2019.
 The views expressed here are those of the author and do not necessarily represent those of the Federal Reserve Bank of San Francisco or the Board of Governors of the Federal Reserve System.

-Contact information: Reuven Glick, Group Vice President for International Research, Economic Research Department, Federal Reserve Bank of San Francisco, 101 Market Street, San Francisco, CA 94105.
+Contact information: Reuven Glick, Group Vice President, International Research, Economic Research Department, Federal Reserve Bank of San Francisco, 101 Market Street, San Francisco, CA 94105.
 Email: reuven.glick@sf.frb.org.